 "I was just waiting for you to come collect me little brother."
 Sebastian responded in kind.
 Francis laughed and stood back from the door so his half-brother could exit into the hallway.

 "Well we had better be on our way.
 Mary and her ladies will be arriving any moment.
-You will have some observing to do if you are going to pursue any of them."
+You will have some observing to do in order to decide which to hunt while they are in residence.
+Of course you could always pursue them all, if you are as good a huntsman as you claim to be."

 Sebastian smirked at the thought.

 "That's right.
 I get to have all the fun now don't I?
 How is being next in line treating you than little brother?"
 Chuckling, he dodged the feigned punch that Francis threw at his jaw.
 Collecting themselves as they rounded the corner into the main hall, they joined their respective mothers and proceeded onto the grounds to be joined by King Henry II.

 The procession was followed by the family guards, and servants from throughout the castle, all eager to meet the new arrivals.
 Mary's ladies stood in front of the carriage which had brought them to the palace.
 Waiting for their Queen, they fussed with their skirts and fixed the loose strands of each others hair to be sure they were looking their best for her arrival.
 Francis grinned at his brother, and Sebastian couldn't help but fix him a sly look in return.

 Trumpeters sounded as the royal carriage pulled up in front of the procession.
 The waiting crowd held their collective breaths as the Queen of Scotland, and, if the alliance held, their soon to be Queen Consort, stepped to the ground.
 Her dark eyes sparkled with happiness as Francis moved forward to greet her.